folio-org/mod-graphql/doc/remove-running-modules.md

 ## Disassociate the module from the tenants that are using it

-In practice, we currently use only the the `diku` tenant, so it suffices to ask Okapi for the ID of our module within that tenant, and remove it.
+In practice, we currently use only the `diku` tenant, so it suffices to ask Okapi for the ID of our module within that tenant, and remove it.

 ```
 $ okapi show /_/proxy/tenants/diku/modules | grep mod-graphql